Preparing for a Tour

 Where to stay

-As tourism is a major industry in the Alice Springs region, there is an abundance of accommodation options available to suit any budget.
+All of our tours offer all-inclusive options that include accommodation in Alice Springs the night before and after your chosen tour.
+However if you have chosen a package that doesn't include accommodation, there is an abundance of accommodation options available to suit any budget.
 Options range from an un-powered site in a caravan park, right through to 4 and 5 star resorts.

 April to September is peak tourist season, so it can sometimes be difficult to secure your preferred accommodation if you leave it to the last minute.